 The Law Commission is currently undertaking a review of the current law and we are hopeful that this will result in a more meaningful and effective legal framework.
 Until this happens (in at least 3 or 4 years), the practical implications of the current legal framework are that there is a general shortage of UK surrogates, and you can expect a wait for find a surrogate who is right for you (as opposed to going to other destinations like the U S or Canada where matching times are shorter and more predictable).

-Because the legal framework is tricky, all of our services include legal advice on your arrangement, via our sister organization NGA Law, to ensure that you have what you need to understand the court process that you will need to undertake and what implications the legal criteria might have on your decisions.
+Because the legal framework is tricky, all our services include legal advice on your arrangement, via our sister organization NGA Law, to ensure that you have what you need to understand the court process that you will need to undertake and what implications the legal criteria might have on your decisions.

 Essentially, anything that would normally arise out of a pregnancy.

-Fees are payable in installments, as follows:
+Fees are payable in instalments, as follows:

 Many intended parents go abroad to find their surrogate and there are a number of destinations that offer regulated surrogacy including the US, Canada, Georgia, Ukraine and Greece.
-There are a number of unregulated destinations that are evolving and should be approached with caution.
-The US is the most established destination and Canada has a robust legal framework (although matches are managed differently than the US).
+There are a number of other unregulated destinations that are evolving and should be approached with caution.
+The US is the most established destination and Canada also has a robust legal framework (although matches are managed differently than the US).

 You can find out more by looking at:

-Alternatively contact us to book in for an Options Review meeting
+Alternatively contact us to book in for an Options Review Meeting.